Phoenixmatrix/phoenixmatrix-proxy/README.md

 ### Thanks, inspiration and resources

-Inspiration taken from the following projects.
+Inspiration taken from the following projects (I don't use the, but I learnt a lot from the source).
 Thanks! :
 * [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)
 * [pem](https://github.com/andris9/pem)